Orange-OpenSource/galera-operator/README.md

 ## Building the operator

 Kubernetes version: 1.13+

+This project uses Go modules to manage its dependencies, so feel free to work from outside of your `GOPATH`.
+However, if you'd like to continue to work from within your `GOPATH`, please export `GO111MODULE=on`.

 This operator use the kubernetes code-generator for:
   * clientset: used to manipulate objects defined in the CRD (GaleraCluster)